fantopop/post-production-scripts/README.md

 4. Drag script from the Finder to the Terminal window.
 5. Specify options and input file(s) (see detailed description for corresponding script) and press return.

-You can run scripts with `-h` option to see help message and options description.
+You can run scripts with `-h` option to see help message and available options.

 ## correct_edl.py
 Replaces strings in `*FROM CLIP NAME` field of the EDL, accroding to the dictionary from the `.json` file.
 Corrected EDL is written to the new file, with `.corrected` added to the filename.
 Lines, starting with `*SOURCE FILE` are omitted.
 Main event lines are leaved unchanged.